maxritter/CppND-Garbage-Collector/README.md

 # CppND-Garbage-Collector
-The final project for this Memory Management course is to implement your own version of a smart pointer.
-You can think of this as implementing your own garbage collector, to use a concept from other programming languages.
-Building this project will help you understand both how to work with pointers and references, and also why smart pointers are so important to modern C++ programming.
-Complete the implementations and verify that your implementation does not have any memory leaks!
+In this project, a garbage collector is implemented in C++, similar to the functionality of a smart pointer.

-## Project TODO List:
+The garbage collector works by creating a new pointer type that provides built-in support for garbage collection based on reference counting.
+The garbage collector is single-threaded, which means that it is quite portable and does not rely upon (or make assumptions about) the execution environment.

-- Complete `Pointer` constructor
+## Compilation

-- Complete `Pointer` `operator==`
+`g++ -o main.cpp -std=c++1y -Wall`

-- Complete `Pointer` destructor
+## Execution

-- Complete `PtrDetails` class
+`./a.out`